The Hidden Danger of a Yellow Jacket Nest in Ground, Walls, or Attics.

 - 3 min read

 Nests in these areas can be incredibly dangerous and difficult to treat.
+When dealing with such situations, it is crucial to consult a professional.

-Yellow Jacket Nest in the Ground
+Yellow Jacket Nests in the Ground

 Yellow Jacket Nests in Walls and Attics

-There is little room for error when dealing with a large active Yellow Jacket nest.
+There is little room for error when dealing with a large, active Yellow Jacket nest.
+If a nest is located in a safe, protected area, it is best to contact a professional.

-If you feel uncomfortable dealing with a Yellow Jacket nest, please give us a call and we would be happy to assist!
+Here at New Bedford Pest Control, we have the tools, knowledge, and skills to treat yellow jackets safely and efficiently.
+If you feel uncomfortable dealing with a Yellow Jacket nest, please give us a call, and we would be happy to assist!

 Jon Amaral, ACE, PHE